 Organize assets into folders (fixed containers) and collections (virtual groupings), define user groups, and then share your folders and collections with user groups or individual users at different access permission levels.
 You can also share collections with external stakeholders by sending the a URL to a dedicated collection webpage, which is available to those with a link during an optionally specified date range.

 - This functionality is relevant only for users with the Media Library user role.
 All other roles that include access to the Media Library area of the console have full management permission for all assets and folders.

-- This functionality is supported for accounts on the Advanced plan or higher with multiple users.
+- This functionality is supported for accounts with multiple users.
 For details, contact support.

 Learn more: Folders and collections